ewcloud/ewc-tf-module-openstack-compute/README.md

 This Terraform module creates and configures OpenStack compute instances with optional attached storage volumes and networking configurations.

+## Copyright and License
+>💡 No dependencies are distributed as part of this repository.

+See the [LICENSE](./LICENSE) file for licensing information as it pertains to files in this repository.

 ## Features

 - Create OpenStack compute instances with customizable configurations